Ahmed-CYB/mcp-test/challenges/corporate-ftp-infiltration/README.md

 ## Scenario Description

-A corporate FTP server contains sensitive documents in a realistic file structure.
-Players must use FTP enumeration and navigation techniques to discover and retrieve hidden flags scattered throughout the directory tree.
+A corporate FTP server contains sensitive files within a realistic directory structure.
+Players must use network reconnaissance and FTP enumeration techniques to navigate the file system and locate the hidden flag.

 ## Challenge Information